esorrie/EdSCore/README.md

 # EdScore About
-Football data from past and current seasons that uses an API to gather real time data, allowing you to compare the statistics from any area of a teams performance.
+Football data from the current season that uses an API to gather real time data, allowing you to compare the statistics from any area of a teams performance.
 Each team has their own statistics that you can compare to each other respectively.
 While players and managers have personal details due to API limitations.
 An api has been used as it allows for the data of the current season to be updated automatically for teams, players and managers.